Flag of Afghanistan: Twenty-eighth flag (2021–present)

 In 2021, the Taliban re-introduced the flag of the Islamic Emirate.
-As with the first adoption of the Taliban flag, many variants appeared this time, among others, Shahada on a white flag with "Islamic Emirate of Afghanistan" in Pashto written below the Arabic Shahada; a Dari Persian version of the flag has also been observed, although less frequently.
+As with the first adoption of the Taliban flag, many variants appeared this time, among others, Shahada on a white flag with "Islamic Emirate of Afghanistan" in Pashto written below the Arabic Shahada; a Dari Persian version of the flag has also been observed in the northern regions of Afghanistan.